Study with us

 If called, you will ordinarily have two interviews, before one of which you will be given time to read an article which will then be discussed.

 You may be asked about your current studies, what you read, your personal statement and project work that you have done at school.
 We may initiate a discussion on something that engages your interest.
-Finally, you will be given a chance to ask any questions that you may have concerning Cambridge, the course and the College, and to tell us of anything else you want us to know about yourself, or discuss with us.
+Finally, you will be given a chance to ask any questions you may have concerning our course or Cambridge in general, and to tell us of anything else you want us to know about yourself, or discuss with us.

 For more information and for all admissions enquiries, please contact the Admissions Office.